Organize your music

 Seems obvious right?
-Make a few folders, download load some music, upload to USBs…what more can there be?
+Make a few folders, download load some music, upload to USBs what more can there be?
 By all means it can be that simple but here are just a few tips to consider.

 Ever been excited about new music and then go to give a demo, but you end up mostly searching then waiting for a long song title and information to scroll by and then see the frequency to even know if its in your bandwidth?
 If so here’s a solution!

 Download music and take the time to first add the rebassed frequency or frequencies at the beginning of the file name.
-This makes searching or efficient as well as make it possible to put the files in the folder in order by frequency.
+This makes searching more efficient as well as make it possible to put the files in the folder in order by frequency.

 If your short on disk space, consider making a google drive or dropbox account.
 They usually include a small amount of storage starting out and have options to upgrade if additional space is needed.